-Claim: Careless industrial worker is blinded for life when his contact lenses fuse to his eyes.
+Claim: A man was blinded for life when his contact lenses fused to his eyes while he was barbecuing.

 It's those irrational fears these legends speak to; we worry that no matter how well the technology has worked for others, one of these days it's going to fail for us and we will, in effect, pull our eyes out.